Bertice Berry: Career

 After completing her doctorate, Berry taught sociology at Kent State University.
 In the early 1990s, she left academia to work as an entertainer, lecturer, and comedian.
 She was the host and co-executive producer of her own nationally syndicated talk show, The Bertice Berry Show, from 1993 to 1994.
-According to legend, the show's September 1993 debut was delayed by news coverage of the Israel-Palestine peace treaty; when the show finally aired an hour later, Berry quipped "We've got peace, now here's Bertice."
+According to legend, the show's September 1993 debut was delayed by news coverage of the Oslo I Accord; when the show finally aired an hour later, Berry quipped "We've got peace, now here's Bertice."
 Alas, the show never found an audience and production shut down seven months later, in summer 1994.

 Besides having her own talk show, Berry has also appeared on The Oprah Winfrey Show, The Tonight Show with Jay Leno, TEDx Talk, CBS Nightwatch, CNN's Crossfire, and Sonya Live.

 She is the author of two memoirs entitled The World According to Me (1996) and I'm On My Way, But Your Foot Is On My Head: A Black Woman's Story of Getting Over Life's Hurdles (1997), as well as several novels.
 She also wrote The Ties That Bind: A Memoir of Race, Memory and Redemption (2009) about her African American heritage.
 Berry's self-help book about her weight-loss journey is entitled A Year to Wellness and Other Weight Loss Secrets (2010), and it won an NAACP Image Award for Outstanding Literary Work (Instructional) in 2012.

 Berry lives in Savannah, Georgia, where she is the co-owner of Iona's Gallery & Great Finds.